Frequently Asked Questions

 4. Do I need to be in the Wichita, KS area to work with you?

 Not at all!
-While Telos Tax & CPA is proudly based in Wichita, Kansas, we serve clients across the country.
-Our streamlined, secure online portal makes it easy and efficient to work with us from anywhere with no in-person visits required.
-We're experienced with multi-state tax issues for individuals and businesses, making remote collaboration simple, safe, and convenient.
+Telos Tax & CPA is proudly based in Wichita, Kansas, and primarily serves clients in the Wichita metro area, but we also work with clients in other states.
+Our streamlined, secure online portal makes it easy to work with us from anywhere with no in-person visits required.
+You can upload documents, sign electronically, and meet by phone or video, making remote collaboration simple and efficient.

 Tax Preparation & Planning